ESPRI-Mod/synda/sdp/doc/src_install.md

 ## Synopsis

-This documents contains instructions to install Synda from source.
+This documents contains instructions to install *sdp* from source.

 ## Requirements